PageRank on inhomogeneous random digraphs

 \section{Generalized PageRank}

 We now move on to the analysis of the typical behavior of the PageRank algorithm on the family of inhomogeneous random digraphs described in Section~\ref{S.Model}.
-Our main result shows that the distribution of the ranks produced by the algorithm converges in distribution to the attracting endogenous solution, $\mathcal{R}$, to a linear SFPE.
+Our main result shows that the distribution of the ranks produced by the algorithm converges to that of the attracting endogenous solution, $\mathcal{R}$, to a linear SFPE.
 Moreover, since the behavior of $\mathcal{R}$ is known to follow a power-law when the limiting in-degree distribution does, our theorem provides further evidence of the universality of the so-called ``power-law hypothesis" on scale-free complex networks \cite{chenetal}.
 For completeness, we give below a brief description of the algorithm, which is well-defined for any directed graph $\mathcal{G}(V_n, E_n)$ on the vertex set $V_n = \{1, 2, \dots, n\}$ with edges in the set $E_n$.

-Let $D_i^+$ and $D_i^-$ denote the in-degree and out-degree, respectively, of vertex $i$ in $\mathcal{G}(V_n, E_n)$.
-We refer to the sequence $\{ (D_i^+, D_i^-): 1 \leq i \leq n\}$ as the bi-degree sequence of the graph $\mathcal{G}(V_n, E_n)$.
+Let $D_i^-$ and $D_i^+$ denote the in-degree and out-degree, respectively, of vertex $i$ in $\mathcal{G}(V_n, E_n)$.
+We refer to the sequence $\{ (D_i^-, D_i^+): 1 \leq i \leq n\}$ as the bi-degree sequence of the graph $\mathcal{G}(V_n, E_n)$.
 The generalized PageRank vector ${\bf r} = (r_1, \dots, r_n)$ is the unique solution to the following system of equations: